Harvard College Alumni

+3. How can I purchase Class of 2015 merchandise?

-Seniors and parents will be able to purchase class merchandise, brought to you by the Senior Class Committee, through Harvard14.org/store.
-All items will be delivered to seniors in the beginning of May.
+Seniors and family members will be able to purchase class merchandise, brought to you by the Senior Class Committee, beginning in January, 2015.
+All items will be delivered to seniors near the end of the spring semester.

 4. When must seniors vacate their rooms?